jing-xiang/tp/docs/UserGuide.md

 add transaction Alice p/Charlie a/3

 find debts Alice
     Bob owes Alice $2.0
     Charlie owes Alice $3.0

 add transaction Charlie p/Alice a/10

 findd Alice
+fd Alice
     Alice owes Charlie $5.0
 ```

 ### Deleting a member: `delete member`

-Deletes a member from the list of members in LongAh!.
+Deletes a member from the list of members in the group.

 Format: `delete member [MEMBER]` OR `deletem` OR `dm`
 * The `MEMBER` should be an existing member.